teliov/synthea-symcat-pipeline/readme.md

 Medical data typically contains very sensitive information about the patients, this coupled with an increase in privacy rules surrounding access and utilization of data makes it especially difficult to access real patient electronic health records.

 Another difficulty associated with access to real medical data is the need to properly anonymize the data by eliminating any links to the actual patient.
-There have been cases <a href='#ref1'>[1]</a>  where  actual patient recovery from anonymized data was indeed possible.
+There have been cases where  actual patient recovery from anonymized data was indeed possible.

 These factors have led a number of research efforts to resort to the use of synthetically generated patient records using data from publicly available medical databases such as [PubMed](https://pubmed.ncbi.nlm.nih.gov/) or other sources such as medical literature,  published records of disease symptom relationships etc.